Back is Best

 The Safe to Sleep campaign (formerly known as Back to Sleep) was launched in 1994 by the American Academy of Pediatrics, which recommended that parents put their babies to sleep on their backs in order to reduce the occurrence of SIDS (Sudden Infant Death Syndrome).
 This recommendation was made based on physiological evidence and lower rates of SIDS cases in other countries where this was practiced more often.
 Since then, the incidence of SIDS has decreased more than half!

 However, babies sleeping and laying on their backs for prolonged periods of time inevitably leads to more instances of developing flat spots.
-This is obviously a much better trade-off than SIDS, but it is an issue than can cause problems later in life.
+This is obviously a much better trade-off than SIDS, but it is an issue that can cause problems later in life.
 Although no evidence has been found linking a misshapen head to brain, vision, or hearing impairment, other concerns must be taken into consideration: jaw misalignment, hat/helmet fit, wearing glasses, facial asymmetry, etc.

 At Elijah’s 3 month appointment, his pediatrician noticed his flat spot.
 It was mostly due to him always favoring one side when he slept and a slight case of torticollis (tightening of muscles in the neck which can restrict range of motion).
 She referred us to Cranial Technologies to get his head evaluated.
 I really didn’t want my son to be one of those babies who had to wear a helmet.
 I didn’t want him to have to endure months of discomfort (although most babies get used to it after a few days).
 I didn’t want to have to possibly spend thousands of dollars on the helmet.
 And I didn’t want people to see him wearing the helmet and assume that there was something wrong with him.

 Where did this stigma come from?
 Why do people associate headgear on children with mental disabilities?